Nähanleitung Cut-Out Bluse Noemi

 Have fun sewing!

-We start by sewing the bust darts.
-After transferring the pattern exactly and paying close attention to the marking, a simple, straight dart is closed and sewn on the left side of the fabric, clip by clip, tapering nicely from the widest point to the tip (so that the dart doesn't bag).
-Draw a line with tailor's chalk beforehand so that you don't sew too much or too little and the side seam is nice and straight.
+We begin by sewing the bust darts.
+After accurately transferring the pattern and paying close attention to the markings, a simple, straight dart is sewn on the wrong side of the fabric, notch by notch, tapering nicely from the widest point to the tip (so the dart doesn't bunch up).
+Draw a line with tailor's chalk beforehand to ensure you don't over-stitch or under-stitch, and that the side seam ends nicely and straight.

-So that you don't have to lock at the tip, you can sew the last centimeter with a very small stitch.
+To avoid having to lock the tip, you can sew the last centimeter with a very small stitch.

 Iron the dart contents upwards.

-The hem of the front part is neatened and then ironed 1cm.
+The hem of the front piece is neatened and then ironed 1 cm.

-The tip of the cutout is covered with an extra insert before processing with the cutout facing.
+The tip of the neckline is covered with an extra insert before processing with the neckline facing.

-The slip cut for the cutout is neatened at the lower cut edge...
+The facing cut in half for the neckline is neatened at the lower cut edge…

-...and then, right to right, placed on the front piece and collapsed.
-For lace, seam allowances are cut with scissors.
-The seam allowances lay nice and flat.
-It is particularly important that the seam is not cut.
-That's why we recommend that you sew just before the tip and away from there with a smaller stitch length.
-This guarantees you a corner that doesn't fray so quickly after cutting.
+...and then, right sides together, place it on the front piece and turn it.
+For points, trim the seam allowances with scissors.
+The seam allowances can be neatly laid flat.
+It's especially important that the seam isn't cut.
+Therefore, we recommend sewing just before the point and away from it with a shorter stitch length.
+This ensures a corner that won't fray as quickly after trimming.

-We also cut away the top corners of the receipt.
-This is good for thicker fabrics.
+We also trimmed the top corners of the facing.
+This is useful for thicker fabrics.

-The seam allowances are then stitched flat as far as you can get them.
-This method not only makes the final ironing out easier, but also means that the receipt, if it is not stitched, automatically folds inwards and does not roll out.
-Only the facing is stitched close to the edge on the seam allowances.
-The stitching line can then only be seen from the left inside of the fabric, but not from the right side.
+The seam allowances are then stitched flat, as far as possible.
+This method not only simplifies the final ironing, but also ensures that the facing, if not stitched separately, automatically tucks inward rather than curling out.
+Only the facing is stitched onto the seam allowances, close to the edge.
+The stitching line is then visible only from the wrong side of the fabric, not from the right side.

-Here you can see an extra detailed photo of the flat-stitched cover.
+Here you can see an extra detailed photo of the flat-stitched facing.

 This is what the neckline of your blouse looks like from the inside.

-The center back of the back pieces are neatened individually from the hem to the beginning of the slit.
+The center back of the back pieces are individually finished from the hem to the beginning of the slit.

-The hem of the back part is neatened and then ironed 1cm.
+The hem of the back is neatened and then ironed 1 cm.

-The slit in the back is folded in and out twice, 1cm each.
+The slit in the back is folded in and over twice, 1cm each.

-The shoulder seams of the front and back pieces are serged individually.
+Finish the shoulder seams on the front and back pieces separately.
 Then place the front piece, right sides together, on the back piece and sew the shoulders together.
-The seam allowances are ironed apart.
+Press the seam allowances open.

-Iron the lower curve of the inner panels 1cm.
+Iron the lower curve of the inner panels over 1cm.

-Then both the outer and inner panels are placed, right sides together, and the shoulder seams are closed.
-The seam allowances are ironed apart.
+Next, both the outer and inner facings are placed, right sides together, and the shoulder seams are closed.
+The seam allowances are pressed open.

-The inner band is placed on the outer band, right sides together, and sewn together.
-Make sure the shoulder seams meet neatly.
-The seam allowances are cut so that the curve fits nicely.
+Place the inner facing on the outer facing, right sides together, and sew it together.
+Make sure the shoulder seams line up neatly.
+Trim the seam allowances to ensure the curves lie neatly.

-The seam allowances are then stitched flat as far as you can get them.
-This method not only makes the final ironing easier, but also means that the inner panel, if it is not stitched, automatically folds inwards and does not roll out.
-Only the inner panel is stitched close to the edge on the seam allowances.
-The stitching line can then only be seen from the left inside of the fabric, but not from the right side.
+The seam allowances are then stitched flat, as far as possible.
+This method not only simplifies the final ironing, but also ensures that the inner facing, if not stitched separately, automatically tucks inward rather than curling up.
+Only the inner facing is stitched close to the seam allowances.
+The stitching line is then only visible from the wrong side of the fabric, not from the right side.

-Here you can see a detailed photo of the flat-stitched seam allowance.
-The panel is then placed inside out and ironed flat.
+Here's a detailed photo of the flat-stitched seam allowance.
+The facing is then folded, wrong sides together, and ironed flat.

-So that you can sew the panel onto your torso later without any problems, we'll show you a little sewing trick!
-You sew an auxiliary seam, with a larger stitch, very close to the inner band.
-But be careful not to accidentally sew the panels together.
+To help you sew the facing to your torso later without any problems, we'll let you in on a little sewing trick: Sew a gusset seam, using a larger stitch, very close to the inner facing.
+Be careful not to accidentally sew the facings together.

 Here you can see a detailed photo with the suggested auxiliary seam.

-For the eyelets, you can also watch our sewing video for the continuous roll.
+For the eyelets, you can also watch our sewing video for the pulled-through roll.

-The strip cut in the diagonal direction of the thread is placed right sides together in the fold.
-Starting at the top with the seam and leaving a wider opening (school cone), allow it to shrink and topstitch to the fold at the width of a quilting foot.
-The roll can be pulled through with a thick thread and a large needle.
-Push the blunt side of the needle into the opening and pull the seam allowance through.
+The strip, cut on the bias, is placed right sides together along the fold.
+Starting at the top with the seam, leave a wider opening (for a school cone), shrink it and topstitch to the fold, the width of the stitching foot.
+Using a thick thread and a large needle, the roll can be pulled through.
+Push the blunt end of the needle into the opening and pull the seam allowance through.

 Your eyelets for the two buttons in the panel are ready.

-The finished eyelets are placed on the markings in the cut on the right side of the body and sewn in place, taking the button size into account.
-Then place the short sides (center back) of the panel on top of each other, right sides together, and sew each one together.
+The finished eyelets are placed at the markings in the pattern on the right side of the body, taking the button size into account, and sewn in place.
+Then, place the short sides (center back) of the facing, right sides together, and sew them together.

-Now you can finally close the panel by stitching through the edge as seen from the right and sewing on the inner panel at the same time.
+Now you can finally close the panel by stitching close to the edge (viewed from the right) and sewing on the inner panel at the same time.

-The cut-out facings of the front and back, as well as the sleeve facings, are neatened at the bottom edge.
+The cut-out facings of the front and back pieces, as well as the sleeve facings, are finished at the bottom edge.

-The cut out facings are placed, right sides together, on the cut out of the front and back pieces and sewn in place.
-The seam allowances are clipped in.
+The cutout facings are placed, right sides together, against the cutouts of the front and back pieces and sewn in place.
+The seam allowances are clipped in place.

-The seam allowances are then stitched flat as far as you can get them.
-This method not only makes the final ironing out easier, but also means that the receipt, if it is not stitched, automatically folds inwards and does not roll out.
-Only the facing is stitched close to the edge on the seam allowances.
-The stitching line can then only be seen from the left inside of the fabric, but not from the right side.
+The seam allowances are then stitched flat, as far as possible.
+This method not only simplifies the final ironing, but also ensures that the facing, if not stitched separately, automatically tucks inward and doesn't roll out.
+Only the facing is stitched onto the seam allowances, close to the edge.
+The stitching line is then visible only from the wrong side of the fabric, not from the right side.

-The sleeve facings are also placed, right sides together, on the cut out of the sleeve and sewn in place.
-The seam allowances are also clipped in here.
+Likewise, the sleeve facings are placed, right sides together, at the sleeve cutout and sewn in place.
+The seam allowances are also clipped in place here.

-The seam allowances are then stitched flat as far as you can get them.
-This method not only makes the final ironing out easier, but also means that the receipt, if it is not stitched, automatically folds inwards and does not roll out.
-Only the facing is stitched close to the edge on the seam allowances.
-The stitching line can then only be seen from the left inside of the fabric, but not from the right side.
+The seam allowances are then stitched flat, as far as possible.
+This method not only simplifies the final ironing, but also ensures that the facing, if not stitched separately, automatically tucks inward and doesn't roll out.
+Only the facing is stitched onto the seam allowances, close to the edge.
+The stitching line is then visible only from the wrong side of the fabric, not from the right side.

-Close the sleeve right sides together with a seam allowance of 1.5cm up to the snap of the godet.
+Close the sleeve right sides together with a seam allowance of 1.5cm up to the notch of the godet.

-The hems of the godet and sleeves are folded in and turned over twice, 0.5cm.
-Since the curve of the godet is very round, it might help you to stitch a 0.5cm seam and hold it in place by pulling the bobbin thread.
+The hems of the godet and sleeves are folded over and doubled by 0.5 cm.
+Since the curve of the godet is very round, it might help to topstitch a 0.5 cm seam and hold it in place by pulling the bobbin thread.

-Here you can see a detailed photo of the hems of the godet and sleeves.
+Here you can see a detailed photo of the hems of the godet and the sleeve.

 Now the godet can be placed, right sides together, on the inner arm seam and closed with 1.5cm.

-Now the inner arm seam is finished.
-That of the arm is serged individually and ironed apart, while that of the godet is serged together with the inner arm seam.
-The top tip of the godet is folded in and protected from fraying.
+Only now is the inner arm seam finished.
+The sleeve seam is finished separately and ironed apart, while the godet seam is finished together with the inner arm seam.
+The top point of the godet is tucked in to prevent fraying.

 This is what the hem of the finished godet looks like.
-The threads of the overcast seam are pulled upwards with a large needle and hidden.
+The threads of the finishing seam are pulled upwards and hidden with a large needle.

-This is what your godet sleeve looks like after you have processed it.
+This is what your godet sleeve looks like after you have finished it.

-Place the front and back pieces together, right sides together, and close the side seams with a 1.5cm seam allowance.
+Place the front and back pieces, right sides together, and close the side seams with a 1.5cm seam allowance.

-The prepared hem is stitched through with 0.8cm.
+The prepared hem is stitched with 0.8 cm.

-The sleeve can now be placed in the prepared body, right sides together, and stitched through.
-To do this, open the receipts and continue quilting there too.
-The seam allowances of the sleeve are then finished together.
+The sleeve can now be placed into the prepared body, right sides together, and stitched through.
+To do this, open the facings and continue stitching there as well.
+The sleeve seam allowances are then neatened together.

-Now you can stitch the receipts through and through.
-To do this, iron everything into position and pin the receipts on the left.
+Now you can stitch the facings.
+To do this, iron everything into position and pin the facings on the left side.
 This way, nothing can slip.

 Stitch the facings in place.

-Finally, sew the two buttons on the panel in the back.
+Finally, sew the two buttons onto the back panel.

 Your NOEMI is ready !

-If you don't know what to do next or if you have any questions, please contact us by email at info@schnittmuster-berlin.de.
-We will respond to you as quickly as possible.
+If you're stuck or have any questions, please email us at info@schnittmuster-berlin.de.
+We'll respond as soon as possible.

 Back to blog